DEINOCHEM: all the potential of Deinococcus for green chemistry

-- Linalool, geraniol, myrcene, limonene or lycopene, currently produced from turpentine (obtained from resinous sap or softwood pulp) or petroleum derivatives.
+- Linalool, geraniol and other aromatic compuonds currently produced from turpentine (obtained from resinous sap or softwood pulp) or petroleum derivatives.
 These highly aromatic compounds are used in perfumes, cosmetics or household products... and also in pharmaceuticals, for example for the synthesis of certain vitamins.

 - Carotenoids are pigments that may appear yellow to red in colour.
 They are present in a large number of plants and actively participate in the process of photosynthesis.
-They are used in food and animal feed for their antioxidant powers.
-They are also used as dyes in the food industry but also in ophthalmology, for example.
+They are used in food and animal feed as antioxidant or as dyes.
+They also have cosmetic applications and can be used in ophtalmology for example.

 In September 2013, DEINOVE's Deinochem project was granted with a funding of €5.9 million.
 This is the most important funding to date by the State in this area.
 This funding is part of the « Investments for the Future » Program.
 DEINOVE responded to the call for projects on bio-based chemistry initiated by the Ademe – the French Environment and Energy Management Agency, and the CGI – General Investment Commission.

 The project presented by DEINOVE is to obtain a proof of concept for the production of isoprenoid chemical compounds from biomass through deinotechnologies.
 It represents a total investment of €16 million, mainly in the form of personnel costs, investment in advanced equipment and research services from subcontractors.
 It is planned to bring at least 2 isoprenoid compounds to a pre-industrial validation phase within 3 and a half years.

 The first milestone of DEINOCHEM project has been passed in January 2015 and DEINOVE received €1 million, as agreed with Ademe.
 See the press release